WELCOME TO

 - dormant; tetraploid

-long intrigued us as they have a bold, sultry impact in any landscaping
+The black-reds have long intrigued us as they have a bold,

-scheme.
-From its initial bloom, 'Sable Song' has held our attention.
-Its
+sultry impact in any landscaping scheme.
+From its initial bloom, 'Sable

-husky scapes carry up to 27 well-placed blooms, which open in such a
+Song' has held our attention.
+Its husky scapes carry up to 27 well-placed

-sequence as to provide a long bloom season.
-The large flowers have wide
+blooms, which open in such a sequence as to provide a long bloom season.

-petals which recurve, giving a very round presentation just a few inches
+The large flowers have wide petals which recurve, giving a very round

-above the wide, lush foliage.
-As a fairly early season cultivar, its blooms
+presentation just a few inches above the wide, lush foliage.
+As a fairly early season cultivar, its blooms open readily

-a slightly darker eye and a very nice green throat.
-Of heavy substance, the
+very nice green throat.
+Of heavy substance, the flowers hold their color

-flowers hold their color well.
-Readily fertile for both pod and pollen,
+well.
+Readily fertile for both pod and pollen, 'Sable Song' has produced

-'Sable Song' has produced some very fine blacks of even further elegance
+some very fine blacks of even further elegance and ruffling.
+Vigorous and hardy,

-and ruffling.
-Vigorous and hardy, forming compact clumps canopied with
+forming compact clumps canopied with sable bloom.

 Price: $14.00 (double fan)